 Thus a complete local government in Pakistan starts from the union councils at the lowest level and the district administrations lead in every district.
 Assistant Commissioners and Deputy Commissioners are appointed by the Federal Public Service Commission (FPSC) in different areas to assist the District Commissioner in running the district administration smoothly.

 With the passage of time, many reforms and changes have been made at the provincial level, and each province has a different setup based on the different governments in each province.
 The central-provincial issues have made the machinery of the government a bit derailed but the competent civil administrators, bureaucrats and officials have used the devolution of power within the provinces for the benefit and development of their respective areas.
-More provincial harmony and national coherence will make the civil administration much stronger and productive in the future.
+More provincial harmony and national coherence will make the civil administration much stronger and more productive in the future.

 If you want to submit your articles and/or research papers, please check the Submissions page.